sudheermuthyala/mDB/README.md

 - MongoDB Server is responsible for Store/Manage our Data in Database.

 ## What is the Role for MongoDb Shell
-- MongoDB Shell is responsible to mange
+- MongoDB Shell is responsible to manage